-1) Weekly Small Group Discussions (First Term)

-As in Oral English 1, we expect teachers to organize small group discussions of 3 or 4 students.
+1) Weekly Small Group Discussions (Spring term, less emphasis in the Fall) As in Oral English 1, we expect OE 2 teachers to organize small group discussions of 3 or 4 students.
 In a class of 24 students, there should be 6 or 7 different groups.
 Each group should have a discussion leader who will introduce the news article, summarize it, and facilitate the discussion through questioning his or her partners.

-The difference with the discussion in OE 2 is that we ask teachers to push the students toward reading and summarizing longer articles, and using more turn-taking and questioning.
+The difference with the discussion in OE 2A and 2B is that we ask teachers to push the students toward reading and summarizing longer articles, and using more turn-taking and questioning.
 For example, if students have had some overseas experience, or hope to travel and study at a particular place, you might have them choose an online newspaper from that city.
 A student who had gone to an international school in student hoping to study in a summer language program in Sydney, Australia, might look at the Sydney Herald.